StoianCatalin/react-redux-mod/README.md

 # react-redux-module
-This is an project structure based on modules using react and redux
+This is a project structure based on modules using react and redux